Nodeclipse/www.nodeclipse.org/_posts/2014-03-04-Android-on-PC.md

 Blue stack was the first to make software to run Android apps on Windows.
-Now they have grown big, have partner like Intel, big investors,
+Now they have grown big, have partner like Intel, big investors.

 I could not install App Player, and as researched further I looked for alternatives: